Indiana Supreme Court keeps state abortion ban on hold

 The attorney general’s office had asked the Supreme Court to take over the case, bypassing the typical intermediate step of it being considered by the state appeals court.

-Neither the ACLU nor the state attorney general's office immediately commented on the court's action.
+The ACLU and the state attorney general's office did not immediately comment on the decision.

+The leader of Indiana’s most prominent anti-abortion group said it was “deeply disappointed” and estimated that at least 3,000 abortions will take place in the state while awaiting a decision from the court.

+“Although we are confident the law will be upheld, it will be far too late for those whose lives will be lost as this is argued in the courts,” Indiana Right to Life CEO Mike Fichter said in a statement.

 The question of whether the Indiana Constitution protects abortion rights is undecided.